gogalef/D-Link-DWR-921-reboot/README.md

 NO SUPPORT WILL BE PROVIDED.
 The author explicitly disclaims all responsibility for any legal questions or consequences arising from the use of this code.

-## 🧑‍💻 About Code Quality

-Yes, I'm perfectly aware there are many non-ideal solutions here.
-But this code was born from a simple principle: "If it works, don't touch it!"

-When you need to choose between:
-- Spending 2 hours on "pretty" code
-- Or 20 minutes on "working" code
-- And getting the same functioning router

-The choice is obvious.
-I understand the difference between when code should be:
-- Perfect (production, commercial projects)
-- And "good enough" (personal utilities, quick hacks)

-This script is definitely the second case.
-It does exactly what it's supposed to, and makes no claims to being "exemplary".
-To hell with clean code when the internet is working again!

 ## 📝 Description